jriseley/haskell-glasgow/notes.md

 I have created a code repo that incorporates examples from this course.
 The repo is hosted [here](https://github.com/jriseley/haskell-glasgow).

+I was not able to perform any of the exercises using the interactive Haskell interpreter, due to a problem with the plugin.

 Week 1
 ======